The good, better and best Bread guide

 - BETTER: Supermarket shopping, from the baked goods section

 A lot of supermarkets, both the lower and higher end ones, have a baked goods section.

-Take your own bread bag, clean pillowcase or tote bag, beeswax wrap or another suitable container, to avoid having to take a new one.
+Take your own bread bag, or a clean pillowcase, tote bag, beeswax wrap or another suitable container, to avoid having to take a new one.

-This option is better, as you have removed the need to recycle any packaging.
+This option is better as you've removed the need to recycle any packaging.

-Like the previous step, take your own bag/ wrap/ box to take your baked goods away in.
+Like the previous step, bring your own bag/wrap/box to take your baked goods away in.

 Why is this the best option?
 Well, I believe in supporting small businesses and farmers over supermarkets.
-I also believe that they use higher quality ingredients and are naturally less wasteful than a supermarket is as they do not distribute their goods around the whole country or the whole of Eurpoe.
+I also believe that they use higher quality ingredients and are naturally less wasteful than a supermarket as they don't distribute their goods around a country or continent.

 Make your own!
-Source your ingredients from a bulk shop, or, buy the flours in recyclable packaging (this is often the only option when baking GF and DF) This is why I have called this a Low Waste bread, rather than a Zero Waste Bread- as I end up with some form of packaging at the end.
+Source your ingredients from a bulk shop, or, buy the flours in recyclable packaging (this is often the only option when baking GF and DF).
+This is why I've called this a low waste bread, rather than a zero waste Bread, as I end up with some form of packaging at the end.

-- Wooden spoon, or, a bread machine, if you have access to one.
-This recipe works heaps better with one.
+- Wooden spoon, or, a bread machine, if you have access to one

 - Bread pan